hazemsabdallah/Data_Analysis_Track_Udacity_2020/README.md

 contains course provided contents for an imaginary company called Parch & Posey.
 An SQL file for creating individual database tables along with their ERD schema are enclosed there.

 Queries folder:
 contains performed queries divided into different files in accordance with their focus on type of SQL statements.
-Right at the beginning of every queries, a comment has been added to show what kind of insight it aims to provide.
+Right at the beginning of every query, a comment has been added to show what kind of insight it aims to provide.